The Unholy Trinity: Plot

 Gabriel confirms that the hunt for the gold is resurfacing, informing Henry that his own house was once Isaac's and has been unsuccessfully searched for the treasure before.
 Gideon and a posse set out in search of Running Cub, and Gabriel goes to warn her.
 In Gabriel's absence, Christopher visits his house in search of the treasure and has a tense discussion with his wife Sarah, before Henry intervenes and tells him the treasure is missing.
 Gabriel's posse confronts Running Cub, but Gabriel arrives and tells them that, in fact, he killed Butler to save a child.
-In the ensuing shootout, most of the posse is killed, including Gideon's son, and Running Cub is injured.
+In the ensuing shootout, most of the posse is killed, including Gideon's son, and Running Cub is shot and injured.
 Gabriel and Running Cub flee to his house on horseback, where Running Cub tells Henry she knew him as a boy and taught him to ride.
 Gideon and Christopher rally the townsfolk to attack Gabriel's house, seeking revenge and the gold.

 Gabriel advises Sarah to flee with Julia's orphaned daughter, Mabel, but she opts to stay and fight, as does Henry.
 In the fight for the Dove house, Asa's brothers capture and torture Henry, but he is set free by their sister, who has had enough of their abuse.
 Gideon is killed, as are most of the attackers.
 Christopher, who has stayed behind, kills the barman after a chance comment leads him to believe the gold is buried under the town church, and then kills the town preacher before digging for the gold.
 Henry and Gabriel confront him there.
-Henry offers Christopher the chance to take his share of the gold and leave, but Christopher tries to fight and is shot dead by Gabriel.
+Henry offers Christopher the chance to take his share of the gold and leave, but Christopher declines, and shoots Henry and Gabriel, wounding them, but is shot dead by Gabriel.

-In the end, a transformed and softened Henry disperses his father's ashes.
+In the end, Henry, Gabriel, and Running Cub recover from their wounds, and a softened Henry disperses his father's ashes.
 Ready to leave Trinity, he acknowledges his rightful inheritance of Isaac's house, but chooses to let Gabriel keep it, recognizing the life Gabriel has built there with his family.
-Gabriel, however, insists that Henry stay and gives him a sheriff's badge.
+Gabriel, however, insists that Henry stay and gives him a sheriff's deputy badge.